kwickramasekara/blog/src/posts/generate-excerpts-automatically-in-11ty.md

 Excerpt generated from this page as an example:

 > We usually have to add descriptions as meta tags for SEO and social media sharing.
-This can be a tedious process if done manually because you also need to make....
+This can be a tedious process if done manually because you also need to make...